Person speaking at event

 Advocacy on climate policy

-BHP supports the aims of the Paris Agreement to limit the increase in the global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit the increase to 1.5°C. The world must work toward these aims with increased levels of national and global ambition to limit the impacts of climate change.
+We believe governments around the world should adopt and progress policies aligned with the goals of the Paris Agreement to limit the increase in the global average temperature by CY2100 to well below 2°C above pre-industrial levels and pursue efforts to limit the increase to 1.5°C.

 We first released our Climate Policy Principles (then referred to as our Global Climate Policy Standards) in August 2020.
-Reflecting recent changes to our strategy and portfolio, and the evolving nature of climate policy debates, we published an updated version of our Climate Policy Principles in May 2023.
+Reflecting changes to our strategy and portfolio, and the evolving nature of climate policy debates, we published an updated version of our Climate Policy Principles in May 2023.
+We keep our Climate Policy Principles under review and make updates where necessary.

 Our direct advocacy